anoopctkm/machine-learning/projects/capstone/report.md

 - _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_

 ### Improvement

+In this project, I opted to investigate a "best case" scenario, where users had each provided many ratings.
+This was done, in part, because the user data base had to be reduced to make the computations possible on my local machine.
+For a real movie recommender system to be tested and implemented in services like Netflix, it would need to account for large numbers of users who may have very few ratings, possibly none.

+Another avenue for improving the solution investigated here would be to source movie information for places other than IMDB.
+This project made use of a curated IMDB dataset.
+However, in reality, such data sets may not be available.
+It would be of value to implement general web scraping tools that could obtain movie information from multiple sources and support predictions.

 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_
 - _Were there algorithms or techniques you researched that you did not know how to implement, but would consider using if you knew how?_